 I turn right into Pavilion Street, towards Freshwater View Reserve.
 The sandstone archway leads me into a beautiful garden surrounded by a beautiful high sandstone wall.
 The manicured lawns and magnificent view of Freshwater beach and beyond make this a very special place.
 It reminds me of The Bible Garden that I discovered when exploring Palm Beach, tucked away as it is between two houses.

 I pause to take in the view before returning to Crown Road, turning into Bridge Road and descending the steps and a pedestrian pathway to the beach.
-It is a pleasant walk along the beach to the rock pool where, in winter, the occasional New Zealand seal may be seen baking on the surrounding rocks.
+It is a pleasant walk along the beach to the rock pool where, in winter, the occasional New Zealand seal bakes in the sun on the surrounding rocks.
 There is no seal today but a large pied cormorant is sunning itself on a nearby rock

 My route takes me back through a car park parallel to the beach.
 This area is the first World Surfing Reserve in Australia.
 I walk along the Life Member Avenue to The Freshwater Surf Lifesaving Club.
 Apparently, Duke’s board and other memorabilia are in the heritage room here, but I can’t see how to access it.

-Soldiers Avenue is lined with brushboxes, planted to commemorate local residents who died in WWll.
+Brushboxes line Soldiers Avenue, planted to commemorate local residents who died in WWll.
 The remaining trees are heritage listed.
 I can only find one of the two remaining original tree guards, but laminated histories and photographs of local people who fought and died in the service of our country are pinned to trees.
 At the end of the street a marble wall identifies the street as one of the last remaining Soldiers Avenue of Honour in Greater Sydney.

 In nearby Jacka Park, children from the local school practice throwing and catching.
 In a corner is the Wall of Remembrance with rosemary bushes planted in a row on either side of the obelisk.